QuixoticTendencies/seiyu/README.md

 # seiyu
 Command line helper tool for knowing where you might have heard a voice actor before.
 Interfaces with MyAnimeList.net

+## Note
+This program expects Ruby version 2.0.0.
+Other versions may work, but results are not guaranteed.

 ## Installation
 `$ cd ~`
 `$ git clone https://github.com/QuixoticTendencies/seiyu.git`